 I am not a doctor, so with any treatment, the best source of advice is your doctor.
 Achilles tendonitis treatments often include RICE rest, ice, compression, and elevation.

-- RICE will help reduce inflammation and swelling
+- Rest, Ice, Compression, and Elevation or RICE will help reduce inflammation and swelling

 - Physical Therapy for calf and heel stretches

-- Ankle braces and orthotics which will support the tendon and prevent further injury
+- Ankle braces and Achilles tendon braces which will support the tendon and prevent further injury

-- Use a heel lift, that will protect your tendon in your shoe as you recover.
+- Use a heel lift or insoles, that will protect your tendon in your shoe as you recover.